 - Now feel the utensils and dishes.

-- If they are still cool, then they’re not absorbing the microwave energy and are safe.
+- If the utensils and dishes are still cool, they’re not absorbing the microwave energy and are safe.

-- If they are warm or hot, they should not be used in the microwave!
+- If utensils and dishes are warm or hot, they should not be used in the microwave!

-Microwave grills haven’t been around for a long time, so their best practices aren’t always so well known.
+Microwave grills haven’t been around long, so their best practices aren’t always well known.
 Thankfully, there’s handy internet guides like this one to help.

-- If you’re grilling with a wire rack, place a heatproof plate underneath.
+- Place a heatproof plate underneath if you’re grilling with a wire rack.
 Grilling typically creates a bit of grease splatter, which we don’t want to be left in the microwave.

 - Don’t use the ‘Combi’ setting for small portion sizes.
 It’s simply too much for a small amount of food.
 Just use the grill instead.

 - Never cover foods while grilling.
 It can be an easy mistake to make when we’re used to microwaving covered dishes.